 Rules for (wild) camping with a car or camper

-For wild camping – or actually free camping – with a car or camper in Sweden and Norway, you can basically adhere to the rules of the right of public access, with a number of additional rules such as the ban on off-road driving.
+For wild camping – or actually free camping – with a car or camper in Norway, Sweden and Finland, you can basically adhere to the rules of the right of public access, with a number of additional rules such as the ban on off-road driving.
 Below we list the most important rules for camping (with a camper or car) in Scandinavia:

 - You are not allowed to camp within 150 meters of buildings